 Structurally, the Student AVMA consists of an Executive Board and a House of Delegates (HOD) composed of Senior Delegates and Junior Delegates who are elected or appointed by and represent each member chapter.
 The House and its members are responsible for guiding and directing the policy and activities of SAVMA in the best interest of the veterinary profession and the public it serves.
-The House of Delegates meets twice yearly; in July during the AVMA Convention, and in the spring during the annual Student AVMA Educational Symposium.
+The House of Delegates meets twice yearly; in July during the AVMA Convention, and in the spring during the annual Student AVMA Symposium.
 Members of the Executive Board are selected by the House of Delegates.
-They include the president, president-elect, secretary, secretary-elect, treasurer, treasurer-elect, international exchange officer, international exchange officer-elect information technology officer, information technology officer-elect, veterinary economics officer, veterinary economics officer-elect, Vet Gazette editor, and Vet Gazette editor-elect and cultural outreach officer and cultural outreach officer-elect.
+They include the president, president-elect, secretary, secretary-elect, treasurer, treasurer-elect, international exchange officer, international exchange officer-elect information technology officer, information technology officer-elect, veterinary economics officer, veterinary economics officer-elect, Vet Gazette editor, Vet Gazette editor-elect and cultural outreach officer and cultural outreach officer-elect.
 Several Student AVMA committees function to benefit Student AVMA members.
 An Assistant Director of Membership and Field Services is the official Student AVMA advisor.

 The formation of a national organization of veterinary students has enabled what were once isolated student chapters to function effectively as a single unit on the national scene.
 The Student AVMA coordinates student chapter functions, promotes the exchange of ideas and information among students, and represents its members in matters that concern them, both as students and as future veterinarians.
 SAVMA helps to improve communication between the local student organizations and gives a national voice to student members around the world.